Vijay Vasanth

-Vijay Vasanth (born Vijayakumar Vasanthakumar on 20 May 1983) is an Indian politician who is a Member of Parliament from Kanyakumari Loksabha constituency.
-He contested and won the bypoll that took place for Kanyakumari Loksabha constituency in May 2021.
-He is also an actor who has worked in Tamil language films.
-He is the son of the late politician and entrepreneur H. Vasanthakumar and also currently serves as the managing director of Vasanth & Co, alongside his political commitments.
-He entered politics in 2021 after the death of his father, taking up the mantle of General Secretary of the Tamil Nadu Congress Committee.
+Vijay Vasanth (born Vijayakumar Vasanthakumar on 20 May 1983) is an Indian politician from Tamil Nadu who is a Member of Parliament from Kanyakumari Loksabha constituency.
+He contested and won the by-election in the Kanyakumari Loksabha constituency in May 2021.
+He is an actor who has worked in Tamil films.
+He is the son of the late politician and entrepreneur H. Vasanthakumar and the managing director of Vasanth & Co.

-Career
+He entered politics in 2021 after the death of his father, taking up the mantle of General secretary of the Tamil Nadu Congress Committee.

-Politics
+Political career

 Vijay Vasanth entered active politics after the death of his father and sitting MP of Kanyakumari Loksabha constituency in 2020 due to Covid.
 Prior to that he was assisting his father in constituency related works and also played a major role during his father's election to Parliament.
 He was appointed General secretary of Tamil Nadu Congress Committee in 2021.
 Later when bypolls for Kanyakumari were announced in May 2021 he was given ticket by Congress party to contest.
 His electoral rival was veteran Pon.
-Radhakrishnan of BJP, who had been an Union minister.
+Radhakrishnan of BJP, who had been a Union minister.
 Vijay Vasanth won the polls by a majority of 1.34 lakh votes.